laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

 ### 1. Create the Stacks

-First, pick an *alphanumeric* name for your stack:
+First, pick an globally unique, *alphanumeric* name for your stack:

 ```
 export CF_DEMO_ENVIRONMENT=riskypiglet